ionutleustean/ovenjs/README.md

 # TODO:
-    1. Create a slider for store
+    1. Update child component metadata with the output fields
-    2. Create a chage detection mechanism for rereading the data
+    2. Append the parent callbacks to the child component